SudoBash/CloudStricken/README.md

 By using this script, you acknowledge that you have read, understood, and agree to these terms and conditions.
 -

+Shoutout to Roush for being a constant source of encouragement, inspiration and seemingly endless knowledge!

+Instructions
+-

 Download or Build CloudStricken Alpine ISO (Coming)

 Transfer CloudStricken.iso to ISO Datastore